This is a distribution of the course topics into a general syllabus and resources.

 - Design and develop a one-axis / two-masters (min.) variable font;

 This is a very intense four-week module.
-It is designed to introduce students to the technical aspects of type design (production).
-Afterward it is expected that they are sufficiently proficient with the software to learn or research what they need to implement their designs.
+It is designed to introduce students to the technical aspects of letter shape design, and type design (production).
+Afterward, it is expected that they are sufficiently proficient with the software to learn or research what they need to implement their designs.

 Type Design production